 Implementing the Standards within the University of Wales Trinity Saint David

-The University intends to comply with the Standards across all its campuses in Wales in accordance with the expectations outlined in the Compliance Notice; this is described in our Compliance Plan.
+The University intends to seeks to comply with the Standards across all its campuses in Wales in accordance with the expectations outlined in the Compliance Notice; this is described in our Compliance Plan.

-The Associate Pro Vice-Chancellor (Welsh Medium Provision and Projects) is the designated lead officer with responsibility for ensuring that the University is fully compliant with the Standards across the relevant campuses.
+The Deputy Vice-Chancellor is the designated lead officer with responsibility for ensuring that the University is fully compliant with the Standards across the relevant campuses.